-16. This "symbiotic relationship" means, not just an opportunity for FBC and its members to slave for federal judges, but rather a reciprocating flow of benefits.
-It explains why the FBC and the Joint Committee on Judicial Conduct would not dare risk their benefits by opening an investigation on the two most powerful Second Circuit judges on charges of their involvement in a bankruptcy fraud scheme and other forms of wrongdoing, no matter how compelling the evidence was or the fiduciary duty that they assumed upon either becoming members of the Committee or setting it up to proceed with due diligence to ascertain the truth or falsity of misconduct complaints lodged with the Committee.
-However, the zealous protection and cultivation of that "symbiotic relationship" does not explain the non-receipt by Dr. Cordero of even polite acknowledgments of receipt from some 194 out 199 lawyers contacted...let alone from the others included in the 10,700 individuals and entities that he has contacted since then.
+17. This "symbiotic relationship" means, not just an opportunity for FBC and its members to slave for federal judges, but rather a reciprocating flow of benefits.
+It explains why the FBC and the Joint Committee on Judicial Conduct would not dare risk their benefits by opening an investigation on the two most powerful Second Circuit judges on charges of their involvement in a bankruptcy fraud scheme and other forms of wrongdoing.
+It did not matter how compelling the evidence of wrongdoing was.
+Nor did it matter that they had assumed a fiduciary duty upon either becoming members of the Committee or setting it up to proceed with due diligence to ascertain the truth or falsity of misconduct complaints lodged with the Committee.
+However, the zealous protection and cultivation of that "symbiotic relationship" does not explain the non-receipt by Dr. Cordero of even polite acknowledgments of receipt from some 194 out 199 lawyers contacted...let alone from the others included in the 10,700 individuals and entities that he has contacted since then